mialmandoz/software-architecture-web-application/README.md

 git clone https://github.com/mialmandoz/software-architecture-web-application
 cd software-architecture-web-application

-# Build and start the application with Docker (without Redis caching)
+# Build and start the application with Docker (vanilla version)
 docker-compose --profile normal up --build

 # Build and start the application with Docker (with Redis caching)